TimSayers/dump1090/README.md

     nc remote-dump1090.example.net 30002 | nc localhost 30001

-It is important to note that what is received via port 30001 is also broadcasted to clients listening to port 30002.
+It is important to note that what is received via port 30001 is also broadcast to clients listening to port 30002.

 In general everything received from port 30001 is handled exactly like the normal traffic from RTL devices or from file when --ifile is used.

-It is possible to use Dump1090 just as an hub using --ifile with /dev/zero as argument as in the following example:
+It is possible to use Dump1090 just as a hub using --ifile with /dev/zero as argument as in the following example:

     ./dump1090 --net-only